Kirkuk: Ethnic groups

 After attacks by ISIS, Kurdish authorities who were suspicious of the Arab refugees in Kirkuk, expelled hundreds of Arab families who had fled to the region during Iraq's war against ISIS.
 The refugees were sent to camps for the displaced or to their places of origin.
 Some of the displaced described themselves as locals and not as internally displaced.

+Arabs

+The principal Arab extended families in the city of Kirkuk were: the Tikriti and the Hadidi (حديدي).
+The Tikriti family was the main Arab family in Kirkuk coming from Tikrit in the 17th century.
+Other Arab tribes who settled in Kirkuk during the Ottoman Period are the Al-Ubaid (آل عبيد) and the Al-Jiburi (آل جبور).
+The Al-Ubaid came from just northwest of Mosul when they were forced out of the area by other Arab tribes of that region.
+They settled in the Hawija district in Kirkuk in 1805 during the Ottoman Period.

 Armenians

 In 2017, around 30 Armenian families resided in the city.
 The community has also an Armenian Apostolic church.